Externally-driven plasma models as candidates for pulsar radio emission: Validity of dispersion relation for Externally driven model of Radio Emission

 The second model is a more realistic model, where the number density of the pair plasma increases exponentially (\citealt{1971ApJ...164..529S} ; \citealt{1975ApJ...196...51R} ; \citealt{2001ApJ...560..871H}; \citealt{2002ApJ...581..451A}).
 The number density of pair plasma can be modelled as

 Substituting equation (\ref{m2}) in equation (\ref{freqev}) gives

 Substituting the above expression for $\Delta t$ into equation (\ref{validity}) gives

-From equation (\ref{tau}) we estimate $\tau \sim 10^{-7}$ seconds, and it can be seen that in the exponential model up to ten temporal oscillations can be completed fulfilled across the full broad-band radio frequencies.
+From equation (\ref{tau}) we estimate $\tau \sim 10^{-7}$ seconds, and it can be seen that in the exponential model up to ten temporal oscillations can be completely fulfilled across the full broad-band radio frequencies.

 It must be noted that in the exponential model the condition (\ref{validity}) for the validity of travelling wave solution as expressed in equation (\ref{exp_cond1}) does not depend on $\kappa$ or $\gamma_\mathrm{s}$.
 Physically, it can be understood as follows: In the exponential model plasma number density increases e-fold after each characteristic timescale $\tau$.
 Thus, the timescale $\Delta t$ can only be a tiny fraction of the characteristic timescale $\tau$ as shown in equation (\ref{texp}).